Audience

 Phase 4:

 Migrate Permissions (this is optional.)
-Keep in mind that permissions migration with Migration App doesn't recognize permissions that were previously migrated.
-So it's a fresh migration, whether or not you've migrated permissions previously, and it commonly takes quite a while.
-That's why we recommend doing it as the final step in your migration project before Cutover.
-You may want to review the Helpdesk article Permission Translation with Migration App before proceeding.
+Permissions migration with Migration App doesn't recognize permissions that were previously migrated.
+So it's a fresh migration, whether or not the user has migrated permissions previously, and it commonly takes quite a while.
+Therefore, it is recommended as the final step in the migration project before Cutover.
+Review the Helpdesk article Permission Translation with Migration App before proceeding.

 Phase 5: